- PKD affects ~600,000 Americans, for whom only Tolvaptan has been approved by the FDA

 - NovaTarg has discovered a series of disease-modifying drugs that treat the underlying cause of PKD

 - Kidney epithelial cell proliferation

-- Fluid secretion that drives cyst formation
+- Fluid secretion that drives cyst development

 Disease-Modifying AMPK Activators for PKD

 Polycystic kidney disease (PKD) is a family of hereditary disorders involving the appearance of fluid-filled cysts in the kidneys, leading to kidney failure and end-stage renal disease (ESRD).